4 Strategies for Dealing with Tantrums in Public

 Why not make it a fun experience by coming up with a grocery store scavenger hunt?
 Armed with a clipboard, crayon, and your grocery list, find fun ways to incorporate what items you need with scavenger hunt items she must find.

 Need to make a trip down the cereal aisle?
 Send her on the hunt for brands that start with the letter C. Looking for some fresh produce?
 How many green vegetables can she find?
-Not only will this game give her a boost of positive power from helping you do the shopping, it should also be enough to keep her entertained for the entirety of the trip.
+Not only will this game give her a boost of positive power from helping you do the shopping, but it should also be enough to keep her entertained for the entirety of the trip.

 Strategy #3: Control Your Reaction